Table of Contents

 In a DAO, whales (people with a lot of tokens) have a disproportionate amount of power.
 This could lead to them having too much influence over the organization.

-How to create a DAO
+Tools to create a DAO

 Creating a DAO is not an easy task.
 It requires careful planning and a solid understanding of blockchain technology and smart contracts.
-Here are a few things you need to do in order to create a DAO:

 There are tools that can make this process easier.
 Here are a few DAO tools to consider: